arekavandi/Heterogeneous_Detector/README.md

 + Run the file "Main_new.m" for synthetic experiments.

 ## Results
-The detection results (ROC) of the proposed method (dashed black curve) vs AMF (with known covariance and estimated covariance) and ASD in different environments (HE,PHE, and HET):
+The detection results (ROC) of the proposed method (black curve) vs AMF (with known covariance and estimated covariance) and ASD (with known covariance and estimated covariance) in different environments (HE,PHE, and HET):
 ![image](https://github.com/arekavandi/Heterogeneous_Detector/assets/101369948/65b37abd-a5e7-44ab-adb3-04a37a763a07)